khanmjk/altsoftwareplanning/README.md

     *   Review the "Team Load Summary" to identify team-specific load.
     *   Click **"Save Current Plan Order & Estimates"**.
 6.  **Forecast Resources (Optional):**
-    *   Navigate to "SDM Resource Forecasting".
+    *   Navigate to "Resource Forecasting".
     *   Select a team and adjust hiring/ramp-up parameters to model their resource trajectory.

 ---